pakitt/data-analysis-portfolio/README.md

-# Paolo Vasta
-This repository showcases personal data analysis and iOS development work for portfolio purposes.
+# Data analysis and Swift programming portfolio

-# Data Analysis Portfolio

 Welcome to my personal portfolio showcasing how I apply my background in **engineering** and **product marketing** to the world of **data analysis**.